 The source of the Perseid meteor shower is actually debris from the comet Swift-Tuttle.
 Every year, the earth passes through the debris cloud left by the comet when the earth's atmosphere is bombarded by what is popularly known as "falling stars."

 Although random sightings of shooting stars from the Perseids can occur as early late July, peak viewing is usually around mid-August.

-When and where to look for Perseids in 2019
+When and where to look for Perseids

 Because of the way the earth hits this debris cloud, the Perseid meteor shower is much more visible in the Northern hemisphere.